 - Do your research and know your market.
 Spend time planning and hedge your bets.
 Don’t go at it blind.
 It’s always a risk to start a business, but there are always ways to minimize that risk and position yourself for success.

-- Don’t get bogged down in the details – start small and simply, and don’t worry about perfection out of the gate.
+- Don’t get bogged down in the details – start small and simple, and don’t worry about perfection out of the gate.

 - Be humble, welcome feedback, and aim to provide as much value for your customers as possible.

 - Be patient, be persistent, and make sure that you are in love with the work you are doing.
 If you are, then no one will work harder than you and the work won’t feel like work.

 - Most importantly, be a “do-ist”.
 Don’t just talk about the idea, go make it happen.
 Execute.
 It doesn’t need to be perfect, it just needs a starting point.
 Get it out there, look for feedback, and tweak as you go.
 As long as you communicate with your customers and show them value, they’ll appreciate your efforts and support your endeavor.